 Travel Words: Trip, Journey, Cruise, Tour, Voyage…

 Hi English learners!
 Do you like travelling?
-In today’s lesson, we are going to talk about travelling and travel words such as trip, journey, cruise, voyage, tour, city break, outing, holiday, excursion.
+In today’s lesson, we will discuss various travel words: trip, journey, cruise, voyage, tour, city break, outing, holiday, and excursion.

 Trip